phpDocumentor/phpDocumentor/docs/PSR.md

 * "Annotation"

 * "Type" is the determination of what type of data is associated with an element.
-  This is commonly used when determining the exact value of a arguments, constants, properties and more.
+  This is commonly used when determining the exact values of arguments, constants, properties and more.

   See Appendix A for more detailed information about types.